syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Lexem configuration

-Create a [ConfigLexem](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Implementation.Config.ConfigLexem.html) object that belongs to the above defined format and define its attributes.
+Create a [ConfigLexem](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Implementation.Config.ConfigLexem.html) object belongs to the above defined format and define its attributes.
 Add the ConfigLexem object to the Lexems collection of the current language.

 {% tabs %}